Goldziher/tree-sitter-language-pack/README.md

 # Tree Sitter Language Pack

-This package bundles a comprehensive collection of [tree-sitter](https://tree-sitter.github.io/tree-sitter/) languages.
+This package bundles a comprehensive collection of [tree-sitter](https://tree-sitter.github.io/tree-sitter/) languages as both source distribution and pre-built wheels.
 It is compatible with [tree-sitter](https://tree-sitter.github.io/tree-sitter/) v0.22.0 and above.
+It is strongly typed.

 Notes: